2026-27 FAFSA Student Aid Index (SAI) Calculator

 How FAFSA versus CSS Profile count parent assets

-The rules of which Parent Assets are counted in calculating your Student Aid Index – or ability to pay for college – differ from FAFSA and CSS Profile.
+The rules for which Parent Assets are counted in calculating your Student Aid Index – or ability to pay for college – differ from FAFSA and CSS Profile.
 While there are assets in common, there are exceptions.
 This chart summarizes which Parent Assets are counted and which are protected.

 Parent Assets Counted and Protected by FAFSA and CSS Profile